GSA-TTS/terraform-cloudgov/README.md

 Creates and configures a Drupal application, and basic supporting services needed.

-There are also code changes required to take advantage of this module.
-Read more at TKTK
+There are also code changes from a vanilla drupal/cms install required to take advantage of this module.
+Find out more at <https://github.com/gsa-tts/drupal-template>

 ```
 module "drupal" {